 8 Core and More

-There are CPUs with up to 64 cores available in the market.
+There are CPUs with up to 64 cores available in the market, and Intel is now introducing the new E-Cores with their existing P-Cores.
 But regular users don’t need it for their daily tasks.

 Multiple core processors can handle one task in each core.
 More cores give the ability to run various errands at the same time.
 A multi-core processor is faster than a single-core processor with the same speed.

 A single-core processor needs time to access cache and RAM.
-At the same time, a multi-core processor runs multiple processes simultaneously with an incredible speed due to its distributing process.
+At the same time, a multi-core processor runs multiple processes simultaneously at an incredible speed due to its distributing process.

 More cores give better performance in various tasks and apps.
 Such as: